 Governments of Rwanda, Democratic Republic of Congo and Uganda go to great lengths in order to protect these primates.

-Do you have any fun or interesting facts about Silverback Gorillas that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Silverback Gorillas?
+Share them in the comments below!

 Want to discover more facts about primates?
 Check out these charming facts about chimpanzees.